Is Iris Records really located in an old pharmacy? What does the “Spice Of Life” sign mean? Is the place haunted?

 No refunds on records that you don’t like!
 We are not in the studio with the artists and we do not write the songs.
 This is why we have a listening station at the store.:)

 I know that this might seem a bit inflexible, but hey, we have to have some rules.
 And again, it’s a small group of people (we know who you are!) who screw things up for the larger group.
-If you have some kind of special problem concerning a return/exchange that needs special attention, please talk with either Steve about it.
+If you have some kind of special problem concerning a return/exchange that needs special attention, please talk with any of us about it.
 We’ll try to hammer it out (but PLEASE don’t hammer us first!).

 We know that you sell at outdoor markets from time-to-time.
 How do we know where you are???

 Good question.
 We’ve now made this easy for our fans.
 Just look on the front page of this website under the header “OUTDOOR SALES.”
 This will give you weekly info and will be updated often.
 But remember that outdoor events are subject to weather issues!
 Check out website for updates!

 Is it true that the shop was open just one day a week in the early years???
 What was that all about?
 ONE DAY???